praat/praat/README.md

 ### 4.2.
 Windows development set-up

-On a Windows 10 or Windows 11 computer, install Cygwin, and create a `praats` folder, as described above in 3.1.
+On a Windows 10 or Windows 11 computer, install Cygwin (for Intel64) or MSYS (for ARM64), and create a `praats` folder, as described above in 3.1.

-If you work under Parallels Desktop (19 or later) on an Intel64 Mac, there are two options for your source tree: either it resides on the MacOS disk (which you will mount from Windows anyway), or it resides on the Windows disk.
+If you work under Parallels Desktop (19 or later) on an Intel64 or ARM64 Mac, there are two options for your source tree: either it resides on the MacOS disk (which you will mount from Windows anyway), or it resides on the Windows disk.
-Compiling Praat for Windows on the MacOS disk takes 13 minutes (optimization level O3), whereas compiling Praat on the Windows disk takes only 4 minutes and 20 seconds.
+Compiling Praat for Windows on the MacOS disk takes 13 minutes (optimization level O3), whereas compiling Praat on the Windows disk takes only 4 minutes and 20 seconds (measured on a 2018 Intel Mac).
-So we go with installing the source tree under the Cygwin home folder, as follows.
+So we go with installing the source tree under the Cygwin or MSYS home folder, as follows.

-You need to get the source from the MacOS disk, so you have to mount the MacOS disk from Cygwin.
+You need to get the source from the MacOS disk, so you have to mount the MacOS disk from Cygwin or MSYS.
 This is easy: in Parallels Desktop, choose `Windows 10 or 11` -> `Configure`, then `Options`, then `Sharing`, then `Share Mac`, and set `Share folders` to `Home folder only` (if this scares you, then use `Custom Folders` instead).
-Your MacOS home folder (i.e. `/Users/yourname`) is now visible anywhere on Windows as the `Z` drive (or so), and from the `Cygwin64 Terminal` you can access it as `/cygdrive/z`.
+Your MacOS home folder (i.e. `/Users/yourname`) is now visible anywhere on Windows as the `Z` drive (or so); from the `Cygwin64 Terminal` you can access it as `/cygdrive/z`;
+and from the `MSYS2 CLANGARM64 Shell` you can access it as `/z`.

 When developing Praat for Windows, you just edit your files in Xcode;
 do not forget to save them (as you do e.g. by building in Xcode).
-Then, just as you use Command-B and Command-R in Xcode, you will be able to type `praat-build` (which only builds) or `praat-run` (which builds and runs) into your `Cygwin64 Terminal`.
-To accomplish this, add the following definitions into `/home/yourname/.profile` in your Cygwin home folder, so that the `bash` shell will automatically execute them whenever you start your `Cygwin64 Terminal` (you will need to have installed `rsync` and `make`):
+Then, just as you use Command-B and Command-R in Xcode, you will be able to type `praat-build` (which only builds) or `praat-run` (which builds and runs) into your `Cygwin64 Terminal` or `MSYS2 CLANGARM64 Shell`.
+To accomplish this, add the following definitions into `/home/yourname/.profile` or `/home/yourname/.bashrc` in your Cygwin or MSYS home folder, so that the `bash` shell will automatically execute them whenever you start your Cygwin terminalor MSYS shell (you will need to have installed `rsync` and `make`):

     # in Cygwin:~/.profile
-    PRAAT_SOURCES="/cygdrive/z/Praats/src"
+    PRAAT_SOURCES="/cygdrive/z/Dropbox/Praats/src"
     PRAAT_EXCLUDES='--exclude="*.xcodeproj" --exclude="Icon*" --exclude=".*" --exclude="*kanweg*"'
     alias praat-build="( cd ~/praats &&\
         rsync -rptvz $PRAAT_SOURCES/ $PRAAT_EXCLUDES . &&\
         cp makefiles/makefile.defs.mingw64 makefile.defs &&\
+        make -j12 )"
+    alias praat="~/praats/Praat.exe"
+    alias praat-run="praat-build && praat"

+    # in MSYS2:~/.bashrc
+    PRAAT_SOURCES="/z/Dropbox/Praats/src"
+    PRAAT_EXCLUDES='--exclude="*.xcodeproj" --exclude="Icon*" --exclude=".*" --exclude="*kanweg*"'
+    alias praat-build="( cd ~/praats &&\
+        rsync -rptvz $PRAAT_SOURCES/ $PRAAT_EXCLUDES . &&\
+        cp makefiles/makefile.defs.msys-arm64 makefile.defs &&\
         make -j12 )"
     alias praat="~/praats/Praat.exe"
     alias praat-run="praat-build && praat"